 Under the NHS Test & Trace Scheme it is very important that you inform us if your child attends another childcare setting and/or has a shared childcare e.g. nanny, childminder.
 It is necessary for us to be able to inform them if we have a positive COVID-19 case and for them to let us know too.

-Please help us create an environment that is both nurturing and safe for your children.
+Please help us create an environment that is both nurturing and safe for your children and the staff caring for them.

 If you have any questions, do not hesitate to contact me.